LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Introduction

 \section{Introduction}

 In 2024, the term ``Brain Rot'' was named the Oxford word of year~\citep{oxford_brain_rot} when it drew increasing concern in modern society.
-Brain rot is defined as the deleterious effect on human cognition that comes from consuming large volumes of trivial and unchallenging online content (or \textbf{junk data}) due to Internet addiction.
-The cognitive impact of Internet addiction have been found to be significant~\citep{firth2019online_brain} along three dimensions: (i)~Attentional capacities — the constant stream of online information often undermines the ability to sustain focus on reading articles or solving challenging problems~\citep{haliti2024impact}; (ii)~Memory processes — the abundance of online information alters how individuals store, retrieve, and prioritize knowledge~\citep{vedechkina2021review}; and (iii)~Social cognition — online interactions mimic real-world social dynamics, reshaping self-concepts and influencing self-esteem~\citep{yousef2025demystifying}.
-Beyond for these cognitive impacts, a recent study in Turkish population~\citep{satici2023doomscrolling} found that Internet addiction (mainly on X.com) is associated with higher psychological distress and changes in personality, including negative relationship with conscientiousness, extroversion, and agreeableness, as well as a significant positive relationship with neuroticism.
+Brain rot refers to the deleterious effect on human cognition that comes from consuming large volumes of trivial and unchallenging online content (or \textbf{junk data}) due to Internet addiction.
+Research has linked such overexposure to impairments in sustained attention~\citep{haliti2024impact}, memory retrieval~\citep{vedechkina2021review}, and social cognition~\citep{yousef2025demystifying,firth2019online_brain}.
+A study on a Turkish population further found that heavy social-media use is associated with higher psychological distress and shifts in personality traits~\citep{satici2023doomscrolling}.

 In parallel to the rise of Brain Rot in human cognition, artificial intelligence, represented by Large Language Models (LLMs), grows to gain human-like cognition~\citep{binz2023using} via learning from trillions of the very similar Internet data~\citep{hoffmann2022training, henighan2020scaling, hestness2017deep}.
-As a consequence of such a learning mechanism, LLMs inevitably and constantly consume enormous amounts of junk data like humans.
-Therefore, it is natural to ask if the analogous ``Brain Rot'' emerges in LLMs.
+Because alongside the training, LLMs inevitably consume junk data alongside high-quality text, it is natural to ask whether an analogous ``Brain Rot'' can emerge in them.
 Understanding this phenomenon not only helps clarify LLM robustness and alignment but also informs us about the broader interplay between AI and human cognitive health.
-While LLMs obviously do not have ``grey matter'' or ``neurons'' in the same sense as humans, they do have parameters and attention mechanisms that might analogously be ``overfitted'' or ``distracted'' by certain data patterns.
+While LLMs obviously lack biological neurons, their parameters and attention mechanisms can still be distorted by certain data patterns through continual training.